Influencing Humans to Conform to Preference Models for RLHF: Experimental evaluation of three methods of influence

 Figure \ref{fig:privilegedrewlearningnearopt} supports Hypothesis 2.
 Learning with the partial return preference model from the $P_{\Sigma_r}$-\textsc{Privileged} dataset results in reward functions that induce near-optimal behavior more often than when learning from the \textsc{Privileged}-Control dataset for all partition sizes, except for the largest partition size where performance is matched.
-A comparable pattern is observed when learning from the $P_{regret}$-\textsc{Privileged} dataset with the regret preference model. \commentb{5.2 and 5.3 have a ``Discussion'' part at the end, but this one does not.
+A comparable pattern is observed when learning from the $P_{regret}$-\textsc{Privileged} dataset with the regret preference model.
+These results indicate that influencing human preferences towards a chosen preference model can increase the alignment of the reward function learned from those preferences. \commentb{5.2 and 5.3 have a ``Discussion'' part at the end, but this one does not.
 I'd aim for consistency on that.}